 Apart from RF PCBs, you may also have heard about microwave PCBs and high-frequency PCBs.
 What's the relationship between RF PCB, microwave PCB, and high-frequency PCB?

 All these PCBs are designed for high-frequency applications.
-But note that high-frequency PCBs contain RF and microwave PCBs, and RF PCBs contain microwave PCBs.
+Note that high-frequency PCBs contain RF and microwave PCBs, and RF PCBs contain microwave PCBs.

 What are the differences between RF PCB, microwave PCB, and high-frequency PCB?
 See them below.